Robust ultra-shallow shadows

 The entangling layer of the hardware-efficient ansatz has a matrix-product operator (MPO) representation of bond dimension {$\chi_{C} = 2$}, see App.~\ref{app:MPO_entangling_layer}.
-Thus, $\Pi_{z,g}$ for $g$ of depth $D$ is exactly described by a matrix-product state (MPS) --- also known as tensor train (TT) --- of bond dimension (TT-rank) {$\chi_{C}^D$}.
+Thus, $\Pi_{z,g}$ for $g$ of depth $D$ is exactly described by a matrix-product state (MPS)---also known as tensor train (TT)---of bond dimension (TT-rank) {$\chi_{C}^D$}.
 As a consequence, also the vector of scalar functions $\phi(z,g) = (\phi_k(z,g))_{k \in [n]}$ is described by a TT of rank at most {$\chi_{C}^{2D}$} and can be efficiently computed and stored for every observed tuple $(z,g)$.

-Furthermore, if the noise does not introduce sizeable non-local correlation, also $\tilde S$ has an efficient tensor representation and the coefficient vector $f = (f_k)_{k\in [n]} \in \mathbb R^n$ is given by a low-rank TT.
+Furthermore, if the noise does not introduce sizable non-local correlation, also $\tilde S$ has an efficient tensor representation, and the coefficient vector $f = (f_k)_{k\in [n]} \in \mathbb R^n$ is given by a low-rank TT.
 We illustrate this argument with a specific noise model in App.~\ref{app:MPO_entangling_layer}.
 In particular, for single-qubit Pauli noise, the TT-rank of $f$ is at most {$\chi = 4^{D}$}.
-This justifies to formulate the post-processing of the calibration procedure as the TT recovery problem
+This justifies formulating the post-processing of the calibration procedure as the TT recovery problem

-i.e.\ the problem of fitting an average of low-rank TTs with a TT of low-rank.
+\ie the problem of fitting an average of low-rank TTs with a TT of low-rank.

 Standard approaches for tensor recovery such as modified alternating least-square optimization (MALS) \cite{Oseledets2012} can be readily adopted.
-In particular, for MALS, we can perform the local update step for every core using contractions and pseudo-inverses with storage and time complexity scaling polynomial in the system size, TT ranks, and number of samples.
-This suggests that for sufficiently local noise and shallow circuits $\tilde S$ can be efficiently learned.
-Below, we take this as a motivation to numerically investigate the performance of the scheme using MALS.
-Note, however, that showing overall efficiency would additionally require to prove a guarantee for the TT recovery algorithms from $\mathcal S$ with polynomial cardinality.
+In particular, for MALS, we can perform the local update step for every core using contractions and pseudo-inverses with storage and time complexity scaling polynomially in the system size, TT ranks, and number of samples.
+This suggests that for sufficiently local noise and shallow circuits, $\tilde{S}$ can be efficiently learned.
+Below, we numerically investigate the performance of the scheme using MALS.
+Note, however, that analytically establishing the overall efficiency would additionally require proof of a guarantee for the TT recovery algorithms from $\mathcal{S}$ with polynomial cardinality.